Erudite098/CWD/README.md

 # CWD
-Here is the repository for my Creative Web Design course Basically this is just my protfolio
+Here is the repository for my Creative Web Design course.
+Basically this is just my portfolio